libbyshoop/database-book/_sources/14OuterJoin/01OuterJoin.rst

 .. activecode:: creature_ach_nj
    :language: sql
-   :include: all_creature_create_oj
+   :include: all_creature_create

    DROP TABLE IF EXISTS CreatureNJAchievement;

-   CREATE TABLE CreatureNJAchievement AS select C.*, A.proficiency, A.skillCode, A.achDate
+   CREATE TABLE CreatureNJAchievement AS
+   SELECT C.*, A.proficiency, A.skillCode, A.achDate
-   from creature C
+   FROM creature C
+   INNER JOIN achievement A
-   inner join achievement A on C.creatureId = A.creatureId;
+   ON C.creatureId = A.creatureId;

-   SELECT * FROM CreatureNJAchievement;
+   SELECT * FROM CreatureNJAchievement
+   ORDER BY creatureId;

+Note the convenience for display purposes of the ORDER BY keywords in SQL.
+The result relation called CreatureNJAchievement is not stored in the order being displayed- there is no guarantee of order of the rows in a relation in databases.
+This clause just lets us display the results in a convenient way.
+It can never be used when creating the relation in the first place, when using the CREATE TABLE ...
+AS nomenclature.

-Indeed, Carlis, who is the creature whose creatureId is 6, is missing.
+Indeed, when you run this code above you see that Carlis, who is the creature whose creatureId is 6, is missing.
 If we wanted to count the skills of each creature using this result relation from the natural join, also called inner join, we would be unable to easily add a zero count for him.

 Our first Example: Outer Join to the Rescue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~